Single Vehicle Accident Attorneys

-An accident may be caused by the vehicle itself or a defective component of the vehicle.
+A single-vehicle accident may be caused by the vehicle itself or a defective component of the vehicle.
 For example, if a defective tire blows out and causes a car to roll, the manufacturer of the tire may be held liable.
-Other times, the cause of the accident may not be relevant, but the safety system of the car could have caused injuries that should not have occurred.
-This may allow for a products liability case to be brought against the manufacturer of the car or the manufacturer of part of the car’s safety system.
+Other times, the cause of the accident may not be relevant, but the safety system of the car could have caused the injuries.
+This may allow a defective product case to be brought against the manufacturer of the car or the manufacturer of part of the car’s safety system.
 Sometimes single-vehicle accidents are not caused by the car itself, but by another external factor.
-A poorly constructed road may expose the road contractor to liability if the plaintiff can prove that the road was a cause of the accident.
+A poorly constructed road may expose the road contractor to liability if the plaintiff can prove that the road was the cause of the accident.
 The same may be true of a misplaced or defective road sign.

-An experienced attorney can evaluate your case and recommend the best course of action.
-In some cases this will mean proceeding under a negligence theory, or seeking to prove that the responsible party failed to exercise due care in a way that led to your injuries.
-In cases involving dangerous or defective products, meaning either the product’s design, manufacture, or warnings were flawed, a products liability lawsuit may be the most appropriate strategy.
-It is also possible to file suit under other legal theories, or pursue compensation in some other way.
+An experienced accident attorney can evaluate your case and recommend the best course of action.
+In some cases, this will mean proceeding under a negligence theory or seeking to prove that the responsible party failed to exercise due care in a way that led to your injuries.
+In cases involving dangerous or defective products, meaning either the product’s design, manufacture, or warnings were flawed, a defective product lawsuit may be the most appropriate strategy.
+It is also possible to file suit under other legal theories or pursue compensation in some other way.

 Generally, a plaintiff who brings a successful personal injury lawsuit in Alabama is entitled to compensatory damages, meaning that covered amounts may include medical bills, lost income, and pain and suffering.
 Sometimes plaintiffs may also be entitled to punitive damages in cases involving particularly bad conduct by defendants.
 Plaintiffs who file wrongful death lawsuits on behalf of their loved ones are only entitled to pursue punitive damages.
 We can help.
 Contact us today for a free consultation.